 Skip to main content

-My name is Steve Kearley, and I’m a Patient Advocate at 180 Medical.
+My name is Steve, and I’m a Patient Advocate at 180 Medical.
 For over 30 years, I’ve lived with quadriplegia as a result of my spinal cord injury.
 I know firsthand how difficult it can be to relearn how to navigate life from the new perspective of a wheelchair.
 It wasn’t always easy to learn how to do a lot of things on my own, including learning how to self-catheterize after my spinal cord injury.

-A big issue that affects many people with a severe spinal cord injury is limited hand dexterity.
+A big issue that affects many people with severe spinal cord injury is limited hand dexterity.
 Many people who live with limited hand function may feel that learning how to self-catheterize is not an option for them.
 However, that’s not always the case.

 In this post, I’ll be sharing my personal experience and tips for learning how to cath independently after my spinal cord injury.